6 Things to Know About Neuroendocrine Tumors

 Treatment recommendations have not been completely standardized for NET and therefore it is important to be evaluated within the context of a multidisciplinary program that includes the entire range of treatment options.
 Even if this opinion is used to get treatment elsewhere, the recommendations are often individualized based on the unique features of a patient’s case.

 In some cases, no treatment is required after the primary tumor is removed.
-In most cases with metastatic disease, some systemic treatment is recommended.
+In most cases with metastatic disease, systemic treatment is often recommended.
 In some cases, chemotherapy is used.
-If you have any questions about the treatment recommendations that have been given in your case, you can learn more here.

-Medical providers who specialize in NET like the NOLANETs multidisciplinary team have an explanation of each treatment option and the type of tumors that are relevant to a certain NET patient.
+Medical providers who specialize in NETs, like the team at the Ochsner Neuroendocrine Tumor Program, have an explanation of each treatment option and the type of tumors that are relevant to a certain NET patient.
 They also have methods through which you can receive a second opinion that will focus on the unique features of your case that drive treatment.

 Zebras and NETS